Below are answers to some of the most frequently asked questions about the BPA and the Paralympic Games.

 - Can I apply for work experience at the BPA?

-- Unfortunately, due to the highly specific nature of the work the BPA does, we do not take students on work experience placements.
+- The BPA does offer work experience placements.
+Anyone who wishes to request work experience can do so by emailing email@example.com.
+Please note that any work experience placement will be offered in line with our Work Experience Policy.
 If you are interested in working in sport, we recommend you visit the Jobs section of the UK Sport website: www.uksport.gov.uk.

 Section 6: Posting Comments on the BPA website: